Mike Harris (cornerback)

-Mike Harris (born January 5, 1989) is a former American football cornerback.
-He was drafted by the Jacksonville Jaguars in the 6th round (176th overall) of the 2012 NFL Draft.
+Mike Harris (born January 5, 1989) is an American former professional football player who was a cornerback for the Jacksonville Jaguars and New York Giants of the National Football League (NFL).
+He was selected by the Jaguars in the sixth round of the 2012 NFL draft.
 He played college football for El Camino College before transferring to Florida State University.

 Professional career

 Jacksonville Jaguars

-Harris recorded both his first quarterback sack and first interception of his NFL career in the same game in a victory over the Tennessee Titans on November 25, 2012.
+Harris selected by the Jacksonville Jaguars in the sixth round (176th overall) of the 2012 NFL draft.
+He recorded both his first quarterback sack and first interception of his NFL career in the same game in a victory over the Tennessee Titans on November 25, 2012.
 On December 30, he recovered a blocked punt and returned it for a touchdown in a loss to the Titans.
 Harris was released by the Jaguars on August 24, 2014.

 Detroit Lions

 On October 8, 2014, the Detroit Lions signed Harris to their practice squad.

 New York Giants

 On October 29, 2014, the New York Giants signed Harris away from the Lions practice squad.
 On September 6, 2015, he was waived by the Giants.